-As you work in a Quicken register, a number of different icons can appear in the Status column.
+Different icons can appear in the Status column as you work in a Quicken register.
 See Status column icons to learn what they mean.

 Can I print my register?

-You can print transactions from any of Quicken's registers for a specified range of dates.
+You can print transactions from Quicken's registers for a specified range of dates.
 You can also choose whether to print details for split transactions.
-Transactions will print in the order in which you see them in the register.
-You can display them in a different sort order before printing.
+Transactions will print in the order you see them in the register.
+However, you can display them in a different sort order before printing.

 What's the largest amount I can enter?